-- 2. PAGES Pressing this and the $\leftarrow \rightarrow$ arrow keys switches the unit between the four different page screens.
-(Satellite Status Page, Navigation Page, Map Page and Sonar Page.)
-Each page represents one of the unit's major operation modes. - 3.
-MENU Press this key to show the menus and submenus, which allow you to select a command or adjust a feature.
-This also accesses search functions for streets, intersections, addresses and highway exits. - 4.
-ARROW KEYS These keys are used to navigate through the menus, make menu selections, enter data and move the map and sonar chart cursors. - 5.
-ENT/ICONS (Enter & Icons) This key allows you to save data, accept values or execute menu commands.
-It is also used to create event marker icons. - 6.
-EXIT The Exit key lets you return to the previous screen, clear data and close menus. - 7.
-WPT (Waypoint) The Waypoint key is used to save and recall waypoints, search for waypoints and access the waypoint list.
-It also launches the Point-of-Interest (POI) search menus and is involved in some navigation functions. - 8.
-ZOUT (Zoom Out) This key lets you zoom the screen out.
+2. PAGES - Pressing this and the $\leftarrow \rightarrow$ arrow keys switches the unit between the four different page screens.
+(Satellite Status Page, Navigation

+Page, Map Page and Sonar Page).
+Each page represents one of the unit's major operation modes.

+3. MENU - Press this key to show the menus and submenus, which allow you to select a command or adjust a feature.
+This also accesses search functions for streets, intersections, addresses and highway exits.

+4. ARROW KEYS - These keys are used to navigate through the menus, make menu selections, enter data and move the map and sonar chart cursors.

+5. ENT/ICONS (Enter & Icons) - This key allows you to save data, accept values or execute menu commands.
+It is also used to create event marker icons.

+6. EXIT - The Exit key lets you return to the previous screen, clear data and close menus.

+7. WPT - (Waypoint) The Waypoint key is used to save and recall waypoints, search for waypoints and access the waypoint list.
+It also launches the Point-of-Interest (POI) search menus and is involved in some navigation functions.

+8. ZOUT - (Zoom Out) This key lets you zoom the screen out.
 On the Sonar Page, this key returns you to a full sonar chart display, showing the entire water column from surface to bottom.
 On the Map Page, this lets you see a larger geographic area on the map.
-Less detail is seen as you zoom out. - 9.
-ZIN (Zoom In) This key lets you zoom the screen in.
+Less detail is seen as you zoom out.

+9. ZIN - (Zoom In) This key lets you zoom the screen in.
 On the Sonar Page, this key enlarges fish signals and bottom detail.
-On the Map Page, zooming in lets you see greater detail in a smaller geographic area on the map.
+On the Map Page, zooming in lets you see in more detail a smaller geographic area on the map.